kameshsampath/fruits-api-gitops/docs/deploy.md

 ### Create Tektoncd pipelines

-As the piplines will build and push the container image to [quay.io](https://quay.io) it is required to have the following two variables set in your enviroment,
+As the pipelines will build and push the container image to [quay.io](https://quay.io) it is required to have the following two variables set in your environment,

 ```shell
 export QUAYIO_USERNAME=<your github username>